afroyd/Zend-Server-juju/README.md

 ## adding MySQL and cluster relation
     juju deploy mysql
     juju add-relation zend-server mysql
-This will deploy the demo apps (not for production) if one of the following configs is set to true:
-- installMagento Will install Magento
-- installWordpress will install Wordpress
-- installDemoApp Will install Zend Server demo app which will populate the admin gui dashboard with sample statistics and events

-This relation will also move Zend Server's database from the local machine to MySQL and prepare it to function in a cluster
+This relation will move Zend Server's database from the local machine to MySQL and prepare it to function in a cluster

 ## Using Zend Server in a cluster with HAProxy: